 - Massage to release tension in the muscles

-- Posture retraining similar to that which might be done for someone with Kyphosis of the neck.
+- Posture retraining is similar to that which might be done for someone with Kyphosis of the neck.

 ‘Footballers Migraine’ (Post-traumatic Migraine)

-- This is caused by trauma to the head which may be as small as heading the ball rather than a full-on collision resulting in more serious concussion injury.
+- This is caused by trauma to the head which may be as small as heading the ball rather than a full-on collision resulting in a more serious concussion injury.